HumabHatterZed/InscryptionAPI/README.md

 It can currently create and modify:
 - Cards
 - Abilities
-- Appearance behaviours
+- Appearance Behaviours
-- Stat icons
+- Stat Icons
 - Challenges
 - Starter Decks
 - Regions
 - Encounters
 - Totem Tops
 - Consumable Items
+- Boss Masks
 - Gramophone Tracks
 - Talking Cards
 - And much more!

-Additionally, a number of quality-of-life patches from the community have been included in this release.
+Additionally, a number of community-made quality-of-life patches are included with each release.

 ## Installation (automated)
 This is the recommended way to install the API on the game.